man sitting with lemon car

 Lemon Law Basics

-Throughout the duration of a manufacturer’s new car warranty, any of the following types of vehicles that are leased or purchased in California are covered by the Lemon Law:
+Throughout the duration of a manufacturer’s new motor vehicle written warranty, any of the following types of vehicles that are leased or purchased the California Lemon Law covers:

 • Compact, mid-size, and full-size sedans and hatchbacks